 Different from every other European site of this kind, the carvings have always been part of the history of the population living in the Camonica Valley.
-However, before the 20th century CE, they were surrounded by indifference and they were called pitoti by the inhabitants of the valley.
+However, before the 20th century, they were surrounded by indifference and they were called pitoti by the inhabitants of the valley.
 This name, in the local dialect, means 'scribbles', referring to the abstract and stylized drawings made by children.
-Only in the first years of the 20th century CE, precisely in 1914 CE, the alpinist and geographer Gualtiero Laeng signalled in the Touring Club Guide about the region, the presence of the two erratic boulders of Cemmo displaying some of the drawings of the valley.
+Only in the first years of the 20th century, precisely in 1914, the alpinist and geographer Gualtiero Laeng signalled in the Touring Club Guide about the region, the presence of the two erratic boulders of Cemmo displaying some of the drawings of the valley.
 This helped to spread knowledge, contributing to an increase in interest in the prehistoric art of stone carvings of Valcamonica.

-During the 1970's CE, pitoti became a symbol of identity and heritage of the Camonica valley and in 1975 CE, the Camunian rose, one of the most famous cravings of the valley, was chosen to become the symbol of the region of Lombardy itself.
+During the 1970s, pitoti became a symbol of identity and heritage of the Camonica valley and in 1975, the Camunian rose, one of the most famous carvings of the valley, was chosen to become the symbol of the region of Lombardy itself.
 The meaning of this

 The rock carvings belonging to the Prehistoric period are sometimes of considerable dimensions.
 These drawings depict figures of animals, among which oxen or elks, represented as the main characters of hunting scenes, pierced and killed by weapons.
 During the Neolithic (10000-5000 BCE), the centre of the narrative characterizing the carvings of the Camonica Valley is shifted from animals to human beings.
 Characterizing this period were the symbolic representations of prayers in the orant position called "oranti".
 These were stylized figures of human beings representing adoration, dance or lamentation.
 In this period the first representations of geometric figures were also found.